nathankerr96/VideoPoker-NeuralNet/README.md

 Not all hands are worth the same value (e.g. dealt 3-of-a-kind is worth much more than dealt no high cards), but the running average baseline has no way of accounting for this.
 As a result, the model has little incentive to learn to hold high value hands.
 For example, getting dealt 4-of-a-kind and discarding 2 would still be rewarded since the pair is worth more than the average baseline.

-To account for this, we train a second model to predict the value of the hand and use it's output as the baseline (the Critic in the Actor-Critic architecture).
+To account for this, we train a second model to predict the value of the hand and use its output as the baseline (the Critic in the Actor-Critic architecture).
 The critic tries to predict the value of the hand based on the **current** actor policy so when the decision made appears to be better than the current policy, it is reinforced.

-This further imporved RoC to **~0.48** for a while.
+This further improved RoC to **~0.48** for a while.
 However, as evidenced by the chart, the policy remains very sensitive to the large reward signal provided by the Royal Flush.
-This particular training sequence hit a streak of huge rewards signals which fully destroyed the policy.
+This particular training sequence hit a streak of huge reward signals which fully destroyed the policy.

 ![Average Score Over Time](charts/85-170(Sig)-170(Sig)-32(Soft),%20Critic%20Network%20Baseline,%20Score%20Over%20Time.png) [Raw Data w/ Gradients](https://docs.google.com/spreadsheets/d/1j_1QpUa8SVRHx2bL5Kh3pwB7eZNJ_zFBZtb3u2vzCMM/edit?gid=1049217317#gid=1049217317)

 #### Disabling Royal Flushes (Proof of Concept)

 Same architecture, however royal flushes are rewarded as straight flushes for a more consistent reward signal.
-I consider this cheating (since we are changing the environment instead of the model) so will eventually replace this with other techniques to make the signal more stable (mini-batching and starting out with a logrithmic reweard signal).
+I consider this cheating (since we are changing the environment instead of the model) so will eventually replace this with other techniques to make the signal more stable (mini-batching and starting out with a logarithmic reward signal).

 This provided a much more stable reward signal and allowed the model to break the ~0.5 RoC barrier, ending around **~0.53**-- a promising sign for further reward signal optimizations.